Want People to Like You Instantly? Use These 5 Psychology-Backed Tricks That Actually Work

 Because when we hear someone describe others, especially in a judgmental tone, our brains subconsciously associate those traits with the speaker.
 If someone constantly gossips, complains, or criticises others, we don’t just question the people they talk about, we start questioning them.

 This is the core of Spontaneous Trait Transference, and it’s been proven in several psychological studies.
-When you speak kindly about others, saying things like “He’s so creative” or “She’s really reliable”, those traits begin to reflect back onto you.
+When you speak kindly about others, saying things like, “He’s so creative,” or “She’s really reliable”, those traits begin to reflect back onto you.
 You come across as sincere, positive, and emotionally intelligent without even trying.

 Your Vibe Transfers Too